Speakers

 Dinesh has a proven record of developing capability frameworks to meet national and global demands, addressing critical skill shortages in tech.
 A dedicated advocate for diversity, equity, and inclusion, he designs transformative, learner-centred training programs, ensuring underrepresented communities gain access to education, employment coaching, and pastoral support.
 His areas of expertise include strategic leadership, driving innovation, and regional capability building, with an exceptional track record in exceeding performance metrics as a leader, educator, and change agent.

-Pro Vice-Chancellor (Engagement and Advancement), Western Sydney University
+Pro Vice-Chancellor – Student Success, Western Sydney University

 Session: Balancing innovation with ethical care: Utilising generative AI to enhance well-being for students and faculty